WebOrigami/docs/src/content/framework/intro7.md

   - <h1>
 ---

-Until now you've mostly been creating trivial demonstration content, but now let's begin working on a real top-level index page for the About Us site.
+Until now you've mostly been creating trivial demonstration content, but now let's begin working on a real top-level index page for your About Us site.
 For this, you'll use an HTML template system.

 Many JavaScript template engines exist that let you turn data into text output like HTML.
 Because Graph Origami formulas can call JavaScript, you can call any of those systems from formulas.

 You also have the option of using the template system built into Graph Origami.
-That system combines the ideas you've already seen — graphs, formulas, scope — to produce an extremely powerful and concise template language.
+That system combines the ideas you've already seen — graphs, formulas, scope — to produce a small but powerful template language.

 ## Create an index page template

-Let's begin producing an index page by creating a template file for it.
+Let's create a template to use for your `index.html` page.
+This template file itself won't be part of the final site, so you can put it in the `src` folder, where it will be in scope but not visible to users.

 <span class="tutorialStep"></span> In the `src` folder, create a new file called `index.ori`.
 The `.ori` extension indicates an Origami template.
 Enter the following text into the file: